Relationship

 What does it mean if I dream about broken relationships repeatedly?

-Recurring dreams of broken relationships might suggest ongoing emotional themes or unresolved issues that need attention or exploration in waking life.
+Recurring dreams may indicate ongoing emotional themes or unresolved issues that need attention in waking life.
+Consider exploring these feelings further.

 A relationship dream can stay with you